BelegCufea/PrettyReputation/ReadMe.md

 ## Configuration

-Locate the 'Pretty Reputation' section within the Options -> Addon section
+Locate the 'Pretty Reputation' section within the Options -> Addon section or right-click minimap icon
 * In `pattern` field compose your desired message format.
 You can choose from several predifined tags.
 * Define your perfect bar representing your reputation progress.
-* Choose optimal character and how many of these would form the bar.
+Choose optimal character and how many of these would form the bar.
 * Define colors for each reputation standing.
+Choose form several predefined color schemes.
 ![Compose your message](https://i.imgur.com/YELQmpR.png)
 ![Choose your colors](https://i.imgur.com/bUX5xyK.png)